 Environmental Sciences is a degree intrinsically linked to employability and putting theory into practice.
-The School of Environmental Sciences has well-established links with some of the biggest industry names, which work alongside us in developing our students for the graduate employment.
+The School of Environmental Sciences has well-established links with some of the biggest industry names, which work alongside us in developing our students for graduate employment.

-Our graduates have excellent career prospects.
-The majority find graduate employment, for example in:
+Our graduates have excellent career prospects for example in:

 - environmental management and conservation